 Have you lost one or more teeth?
-You might be surprised to know how often that occurs.
-More than a third of all Americans have lost at least one tooth.
-Even more surprising is the fact that more than one in ten has lost all of their teeth.
-When it’s your tooth, however, statistics don’t mean much.
+You might be surprised to know that’s not uncommon.
+About 60% of Americans aged 40-64 have lost at least one tooth.
+About one in ten Americans over 65 have lost all their teeth.

-What really matters to the patients who come to see us at MD Periodontics is finding out what can be done to replace what has been lost and regain a healthy, natural smile.
+What really matters to our patients is learning what can be done to replace missing teeth and regain a healthy, natural smile.
 Two popular options are dental implants and partial dentures.
-What should you know before making a decision about the best choice for you?
+But how do you know which is right for you?

 Am I a Candidate for an Implant?

-Implant dentistry is a form of surgery, and you would not be eligible for an implant if you have a health issue that makes you ineligible for other surgical procedures.
-There are a few other reasons why you might not be a candidate:
+Implant dentistry is a form of surgery.
+If you have a health issue that makes you ineligible for other surgical procedures, you probably won’t be eligible for dental implants.

-- You have osteoporosis and you are taking drugs to treat it
+- You have osteoporosis and are taking drugs to treat it

 What is A Partial Denture?

-Partial dentures are removable devices used to replace one or more missing teeth.
-Also referred to as “bridges,” they consist of a gum-colored plastic base to which replacement teeth are attached.
-This is connected to a metal framework is used to attach the partial denture to adjacent teeth.
-A bridge can be made permanent by placing crowns on adjacent teeth and attaching the bridge to them.
-This provides more stability, but it does permanently alter the teeth on which the crowns are placed.
+Partial dentures can be made permanent by placing crowns on the adjacent teeth and attaching the metal framework to them.
+Known as “dental bridges,” this option provides more stability but does permanently alter the teeth on which the crowns are placed.

-- Dental health: Bacteria can accumulate around a partial denture and contribute to tooth decay and gum disease.
-The framework that attaches the partial to adjacent teeth can damage them over time.
+Bacteria can accumulate around a partial denture and contribute to tooth decay and gum disease.
+Partials also require special cleaning and care.